Dataherald/dataherald/README.md

 The simplest way to set up Dataherald is to use to use the hosted version.
 We are rolling this service to select customers.
 Sign up for the <a href="https://www.dataherald.com/contact" target="_blank">waitlist</a>.

 You can also self-host the engine locally using Docker.
+By default the engine uses Mongo to store application data.

-## How to Run Dataherald with Docker
+## How to Run Dataherald (with local Mongo) with Docker

 1. Create `.env` file, you can use the `.env.example` file as a guide
 ```